 other forms of documentation deemed appropriate by TWC’s AEL staff.

-Postsecondary Enrollment MSG is documented in TEAMS by adding a new MSG record on the Educational Outcomes screen.
+NLF: AEL grantees must ensure that appropriate staff documents Postsecondary Enrollment MSG in TEAMS by adding a new MSG record on the Educational Outcomes screen.

-HSE Achievement MSG (In-State)
+HSE Achievement MSG (In-State, Type 2)

 NLF: AEL grantees must be aware that: